 Will your child proudly say they are seventh generation students of Beethoven?
 Purple Nest students can trace our tutelage and lineage all the way from Beethoven who taught Czerny, Czerny taught Leschetizky, Leschetizky taught DeJahn, DeJahn taught Neville Rae Barnett, Barnett taught Lisa Muratore, who started our program!
-Seven generations later, your child can be in the pedagogical lineage of Beethoven!View our year-round schedule here
+Seven generations later, your child can be in the pedagogical lineage of Beethoven!What is the best age to begin?

 Entering 1st grade and older.

 You don’t want your child to experience unnecessary frustrations from starting too soon.
 This means waiting until completion of Kindergarten, an age where a few key developmental pieces come together so learning is more natural and effortless.
 Exceptions are sometimes made, but generally there are few advantages to starting earlier.
 Preschoolers will get the best possible preparation for lessons in an age-appropriate Kindermusik class.

 We come to you: in your Home, at Our Redeemer Lutheran, or Skillman Church Of Christ.
 There is an additional fee for in-home lessons.
 All lessons will be scheduled according to our teachers’ schedules.
 In-home locations must be in one of the following areas of Dallas: Lakewood, Lake Highlands, Park Cities, Preston Hollow, North Dallas-south of LBJ, or Richardson.

 There are no prerequisites for taking Piano and Guitar lessons from us.
 You know your child best.
 Many of our students have taken Kindermusik for the Young Child first, but this is not a prerequisite.
 Children should begin to play an instrument when they’re developmentally ready.